3 FTSE 100 Dividend Stocks to Consider in 2023

 • Debt

 The FTSE 100 has a reputation for being home to many companies which, whilst not offering spectacular growth prospects, do pay handsome dividends.
-But what are the best FTSE 100 dividend stocks to consider in 2023?
+But what are the best FTSE 100 dividend stocks for 2024?

 British American Tobacco

-Whilst many may feel morally opposed to investing in the tobacco industry, there is no escaping the fact that it has a long history of providing shareholder value.
-Tobacco stocks tend to generate a shedload of cash, which allows them to reward shareholders with attractive dividends.
+Whilst many may feel morally opposed to investing in tobacco, there is no escaping the fact that it has a long history of providing shareholder value.
+Tobacco companies tend to generate a lot of cash, which allows them to reward shareholders with attractive dividends.

-Of course, the risks associated with investing in British American and its peers are well-publicised.
+Of course, the risks associated with investing in BAT and its peers are well-publicised.
 Increasing awareness of the dangers of smoking have led to a long-term decline in the number of smokers worldwide and industry regulation is constantly becoming stricter.

 National Grid